fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/KathanP19/protoscan">-Prototype Pollution Scanner made in Golang</a>

+<a href="https://blog.intigriti.com/2021/10/05/hacker-tools-crlfuzz/">-CRLFuzz – Hacker Tools: Injecting CRLF for bounties </a>

 <a href="https://blog.securelayer7.net/static-analysis-of-android-application-tools-used-securelayer7/">-OWASP Top 10: Static Analysis of Android Application & Tools Used</a>

 <a href="https://www.revshells.com/">-Online - Reverse Shell Generator</a>